m-degalicia/genshin-character-app/README.md

-# Getting Started with Create React App
+# Genshin Character Table and Chart App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+This is an app that fetches `Character` data from `https://api.genshin.dev/` and displays the result in a table or chart.

 ## Available Scripts